-Sorry, pets are not allowed at this park.
+Sorry, pets are not allowed at this conservation park.

-The gift shop, located inside the Visitor Center, offers a wide selection of souvenirs, including t-shirts, magnets, walking sticks, books, maps, and postcards that highlight the Sedona area.
+A gift shop is located inside the Visitor Center and offers a wide selection of souvenirs, including t-shirts, magnets, walking sticks, books, maps, and postcards that highlight the Sedona area.
 Beverages and snacks are also for sale.
-Visit our online Gift Catalog to purchase select items.

-All areas are available for public use on a first-come, first served basis, when not reserved.
+All group areas are available for public use on a first-come, first served basis, when not currently reserved.
 Reservations may be made up to six months in advance, except for wedding reservations, which can be made up to 12 months in advance.
 All reservations require a non-refundable $25.00 reservation fee.
+Please email Park Manager Heidi Erickson to reserve a day use area.
 Payment must be received at least 30 days in advance to secure the reservation and fees are non-refundable.
 Vehicle entrance fees still apply.

-Picnic tables and shelters are located in all of our group day use areas, all of which are subject to reservations.
+Picnic tables and shelters are located in all of our group day use areas, and can be reserved by contacting the park.
 If not reserved these areas are open to the public on a first-come, first serve basis.
-Several uncovered picnic tables and barbecues are scattered throughout the field in the Twin Cypress area and are available for use even when the ramada areas are reserved.
+Several uncovered picnic tables and barbecues are located sporadically throughout the open regions of the Twin Cypress area and are available for use even when the ramada areas are reserved.